cado-security/product-help/docs/cado/discovery-import/cado-host/cli.md

   Includes open files and memory even if it exceeds 1MB in size.
 This will slow capture down significantly.

 ### `upload`
-Upload an existing / Forensic Acquisition and Investigation Host capture file, or other files. **This will clean up the uploaded resource locally by default.**
+Upload an existing Cado Host capture file, or other files. **This will clean up the uploaded resource locally by default.**

 :::tip
 When using `cado-host upload` to upload single files to the platform, please use `--no_cleanup` to ensure Cado Host doesn't delete the file after upload.